simeonmiteff/NFShunt/README.md

 Then, from this repo, copy **nfshunt.py** into **pox/ext/** and copy **nfshunt.json** into **pox/**

-## Install conntrack userspace utility
+## Install conntrack user-space utility
 For Debian/Ubuntu, run: `sudo apt-get install conntrack`

 ## Create a Linux standard kernel bridge